OsamaOracle/complete-azure-infra-using-terraform/Readme.md

-### This is to setup complete infra bulit on MS Azure
+### This is to setup complete infra bulit on MS Azure like the below

 ###### OS : Ubuntu 18.04 TLS